CSC207-UofT/course-project-group-039-foodies/phase2/accessibility.md

 # ACCESSIBILITY ACCOMMODATIONS IN RECIPICK

-## Accessibility Accommodations present in the current programme
+## How ReciPick Adheres to the 7 Principles of Universal Design
 Equitable Use
 - Simplistic design appeals to all users
 - Security for all users available with a username and password login, password is hidden at login